embumila/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-Inserts a new node at a given position
+Delete the node at index index